ACH Advances

 I think every funder I spoke with was quick to mention that they do 12 month deals and either offer direct debit repayment or will have it soon.
 The ACH train has disrupted the split-funding market pretty severely though many funders continue to do big numbers via split.

-Nobody seemed to have an appetite for low FICO score deals (500s and below) except for Merchant Cash Group which target the higher risk market intentionally.
+Nobody seemed to have an appetite for low FICO score deals (500s and below) except for Merchant Cash Group and Capital Stack which target the higher risk market intentionally.
 And when I say “don’t have an appetite for,” I literally mean when asking a funder if they do below 500 credit, the answer is some version of “HECK NO!!”

 Overall tone, and perhaps its because opening night included open bar, but it was very optimistic.
 Most funders seemed intent on expanding and are eager to service as much business as possible.
 I definitely get that sense that there is a real focus these days on the bigger fish ISOs ($1 million+ in referral business a month).
 When newbie brokers enter the space, funders spend an enormous amount of resources developing them and many times they just don’t pan out.
 Either the brokers don’t have the capacity to do more than a handful of deals, or they just don’t “get it.”